Student Evaluation of Instruction (SEI) Policy

 - All courses will be evaluated online using the Class Climate System.

-- Courses with 3 or more students will be evaluated.
+- Courses with three or more students will be evaluated.

-- Courses with 1 or 2 students will be N/E (not evaluated), unless they are combined with another similar class.
+- Courses with one or two students will be not evaluated (N/E), unless they are combined with another similar class.

 - The following courses have been approved for exclusion from evaluation:

-- Certain courses in Undergraduate Nursing and Radiologic and Medical Laboratory Sciences
+- Certain courses in the Department of Undergraduate Nursing and Department of Radiologic and Medical Laboratory Sciences.

 - The following courses use alternative survey instruments and procedures:

-- Courses under the Graduate Nursing program (Nursing Consortium SEI).
+- Courses under the graduate nursing program (Nursing Consortium SEI); and

 - EDUC 483, 485, 683, HHP 468, ARED 445, MUED 442 (Student Teaching SEI).

-- Near the middle of the semester, Department Heads will have the opportunity to N/E (delete) any courses that are not to be included in the administration.
-The Department Head will receive a list of courses, and will have 2 working days to indicate which courses are to be N/E. The Department Head will then forward the list to the respective Dean, who will have 2 working days to approve the list.
-The list will then be forwarded to the Director of Institutional Research & Effectiveness for his or her approval.
+- Near the middle of the semester, department heads will have the opportunity to N/E (delete) any courses that are not to be included in the administration.
+The department head will receive a list of courses and will have two working days to indicate which courses are to be N/E. The department head will then forward the list to the respective dean, who will have two working days to approve the list.
+The list will then be forwarded to the director of institutional research for their approval.

-- Other evaluation tools established by the department or program may be used for assessing individual instruction courses (independent study, thesis, research, certain labs)
+- Other evaluation tools established by the department or program may be used for assessing individual instruction courses (i.e., independent study, thesis, research, and certain labs).